Skip to Main Content

 The MLDS Data Inventory is a comprehensive list of the data elements contained in the Maryland Longitudinal Data System.
 Under Maryland law (Education Article § 24-704(g)(6), Annotated Code of Maryland) the MLDS Governing Board is required to create an inventory of the individual student and workforce data maintained, proposed to be maintained, or removed from the System.

+The data in the Data Inventory are categorized by the data partner that provided the data element to the MLDS.
 To better understand the data inventory and the information provided about the data elements, please review the Glossary of Data Inventory Terms below.

 View the MLDS Center Data Inventory.